Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Introduction

 What kind of snacks do you prefer?
 Some specialists claim that nuts are the best choice.
-Among the many other nuts, pecan and walnut are unique for nutrients and health benefits.
+Among the many other nuts, pecan and walnuts are unique for nutrients and health benefits.
 Both of them are edible tree nuts.
 Despite several similarities, they have quite a few differences.
 Let’s discuss them.

 Main Differences